BOSTON YACHT GETAWAYS

 October: Haunted Happenings in Salem

-The Seaport Hotel & World Trade Center – is located in the up and coming Seaport District.
+The Seaport Hotel & World Trade Center – is located in the Seaport District.
 Always changing and great access to boarding your yacht.

 The Boston Harbor Hotel – located at Rowes Wharf and ideal for boarding your yacht.